oporpino/SharpConsole/README.md

 - Type `db.Users` to see the database context
 - Type `exit` to quit

+## Example Project

+To help you get started quickly, we've created a comprehensive example project that demonstrates all the features of SharpConsole.
+The example includes:

+- Basic property access and navigation
+- Entity Framework Core integration
+- Custom command implementation
+- Dependency injection setup
+- Best practices and patterns

+You can find the example project at: [SharpConsole.Examples](https://github.com/oporpino/SharpConsole.Examples)

 ## Contributing

 Contributions are welcome!
 Feel free to submit a Pull Request.